M2PA (MTP2-User Peer-to-Peer

 An endpoint should send this chunk to its peer endpoint of the current association to probe the reachability of a particular destination transport address defined in the present association.
 The parameter fields contain the time values.

-Heartbeat Acknowledgement (HEARTBEAT ACK)
+Heartbeat Acknowledgement (HEARTBEAT

 An endpoint should send this chunk to its peer endpoint as a response to a Heartbeat Request.
 The parameter field contains the time values.